MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

 >
 > Or, use SQL statements in the [Apply SQL Transformation](apply-sql-transformation.md) module.

-## How to Use Group Categorical Values
+## How to use Group Categorical Values

 We recommend that you prepare the list of existing values, and the new categories, beforehand.
 For each category, you should prepare a new category name, and a comma-separated list of values to includ ein the category.

 1. Add the **Group Categorical Values** module to your experiment.
 You can find the module under **Data Transformation**, **Manipulation**.

 2. Connect a dataset that has the values you want to transform.